The Hearing Board Process

 - Parameters for discussion shall be established by the hearing body

-- Opening statements by the student charged and the person(s) bringing the charges
+- Opening statements by the student charged and the party bringing the charges

-- Presentation of witnesses and evidence by the person bringing the charges and the student charged
+- Presentation of witnesses and evidence by the party bringing the charges and the student charged

 - Recall of witnesses